DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/07-createec2.md

         <img src="workshop/graphics/create_key_pair.png" alt="Create new key pair" width="90%"/>
     </p>

 The network should be in the same VPC as your cluster.
-Select create a new security group that allows connections from anywhere.
+Select `Create security group` that allows Remote Desktop Protocol (RDP) connections from anywhere.
     - This is only for the purposes of the MVP.
 For customising see [this page](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html) on security groups.

 <p style="text-align: center">